 |14.||Leica TL||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 |16.||Leica X2||Y||- / -||-||-||mini||2.0||-||-||-|

 It is notable that the X-E3 has a microphone port, which is missing on the T Typ 701.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-E3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the T Typ 701 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T Typ 701 was succeeded by the Leica TL.
+Both the X-E3 and the T Typ 701 have been discontinued, but can regularly be found used on ebay.
+The T Typ 701 was replaced by the Leica TL, while the X-E3 was followed by the Fujifilm X-E4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-E3 and the Leica T?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 16.2MP) with a 22% higher linear resolution.